Testing 2D temperature models in Bayesian retrievals of atmospheric properties from hot Jupiter phase curves: Methodology

 \subsection{Bayesian parameter estimation}

 We extract information from phase curves using Bayesian inference.
 Consider a set of phase curve data $D$ that we wish to analyse.
-Suppose we have a parametric atmospheric model $M$ with parameter space $\Theta$, so that for each point $\theta\in\Theta$ we can calculate model phase curves $f(M(\Theta))$, where $f$ is our `forward model' that encapsulates all the modelling steps to generate model phase curves (e.g., atmospheric modelling and radiative transfer modelling).
-The probability distribution of the parameters $\theta$ of $M$ given $D$ is
+Suppose we have a parametric atmospheric model $M$ with parameter space $\Theta$, so that for each point $\theta\in\Theta$ we can calculate model phase curves $f(M(\theta))$, where $f$ is our `forward model' that encapsulates all the modelling steps required to generate model phase curves from an atmospheric model.
+The probability distribution of the parameters of $M$ given $D$ is

 where $P (\theta) \equiv \Pr(\theta, M | D)$ is the posterior distribution, $\Li(D) \equiv \Pr(D | \theta, M )$ is the likelihood, $\pi(\theta)\equiv\Pr(\theta | M)$ is the prior, and $Z\equiv \Pr(D | M)$ is the evidence.
 To proceed, we define the log likelihood function as